sergikf3/chat-create-react-app-openid/README.md

 ## Creation of the project baseline using create-react-app:

-Make sure that create-tact-app is globally installed:
+Make sure that create-react-app is globally installed:

 ```
 npm install -g create-react-app